 What is the LEID Fellowship?

-The Leadership in Equity, Inclusion and Diversity (LEID) Fellowship rewards Ph.D. candidates who have demonstrated a commitment to diversity, equity, inclusion and/or social justice through scholarly activity and/or climate enhancing initiatives.
-The secondary aim of the fellowship is to provide financial support for those with insufficient funding as a consequence of COVID-19.
-The award offers Ph.D. candidates an opportunity to devote full-time effort to write and finalize a dissertation during the fellowship year.
+The Leadership in Equity, Inclusion and Diversity (LEID) Fellowship rewards Ph.D. candidates who have demonstrated a longstanding commitment to diversity, equity, inclusion and/or social justice through scholarly activity and/or climate enhancing initiatives.
+In addition, it provides financial support for those with insufficient funding as a consequence of COVID-19.
+The award offers Ph.D. candidates an opportunity to devote full-time effort to finalize and write a dissertation during the fellowship year.

 Who Is Eligible?

 - Students who have passed the written and oral preliminary examinations by the application deadline, July 20, 2021 and have an anticipated degree completion date of August 2022, or approximately one year from the start of the fellowship.

 - Students who will have completed all required program coursework by the end of summer session 2021.
 Exceptions apply for students completing required internships.

 - U.S Citizens, Permanent Residents, Indigenous/First Nations, and International graduate students

 Competitive applicants are those who demonstrate a longstanding commitment to DEI work.
 Preference will be given to Ph.D. candidates who currently lack sufficient funding as a consequence of COVID-19.